“In a few months, his name will be up in lights on Broadway. Kong ... the Eighth Wonder of The World!”

 “It wasn't the airplanes.
 It was beauty killed the beast.”

-As I've already mentioned James Newton Howard's score is phenomenal, and certainly up there with the best that the big hitters came up with last year.
-In fact, it was the most exciting, ominous and dramatically heartrending score from 2005, and this is all the more impressive when you consider how little time he had to produce it once original composer Howard (The Rings Trilogy) Shore had been ousted from the picture.
+As I've already mentioned James Newton Howard's score is phenomenal, and certainly up there with the best from the big hitters that have come along during the last few years.
+In fact, it was the most exciting, ominous and dramatically heart-rending score from 2005, and this is all the more impressive when you consider how little time he had to produce it once original composer Howard (The Rings Trilogy) Shore had been ousted from the picture due to creative differences with Jackson.
 The Brontosaur stampede is a standout track, but my favourite has to be the V-Rex battle.
 Listen for the western-hero theme when Kong faces off against two of the huge lizards, and slowly backs away with Ann held protectively in his hand.
-This is an incredible cue that matches the onscreen carnage with aural dexterity, wit and complex orchestration.
-Max Steiner would have been proud.
+This is an incredible cue that matches the on-screen carnage with aural dexterity, wit and complex orchestration.
+Composer of the original film's legendary score, Max Steiner, would have been proud.
 Steiner, thankfully, gets a musical homage or two.
 The Broadway rendition of the tribal ceremony is from the original, for instance.
-Oh, and have a gander at the conductor during this sequence - it's Howard Shore.
+Oh, and have a gander at the conductor during this sequence - it's actually Howard Shore.
 They may have ditched his music, but he's still in there.
-Speaking of cameos, I haven't spotted Jackson in his usual walk-on yet.
-No jokes about him being the big monkey, please.
+Speaking of cameos, Rick Baker (special effects maestro and the guy who wore the monkey suit for De Laurentiis' 76 take) and screenwriter Frank Darabont have cameos as aviators during the whirlwind finale, and although I still have problems recognising him as another biplane pilot in Jackson's usual “blink-and-you'll-miss-him” part, his two kids are in there at the start.
+And no jokes about him being the big hairy monkey, please.

 Kong is King.
 Long Live The King.

 So, in case you hadn't already guessed it ...
-I loved the film.
-Now, I know that critically it was lauded by all and sundry but, to be honest, I saw this at the flicks with several different groups of people and on every occasion I was the only that seemed to have enjoyed it.
-Many feel that the film is too long, but I reckon that the three hours literally fly by.
-Certainly more so than the theatrical cuts of the three individual Rings movies.
-I agree that the pacing is uneven - especially compared to the streamlined original, which is the template for that oft-used “rollercoaster-ride” tagline - but the extended edition (and we will get one) may address this.
-For one thing, we are missing the entire Piranhadon sequence, which has the adventurers harassed by the said beast during a raft-crossing of a swamp.
-You can quite plainly see where this scene was going to be - and let's just hope that it doesn't become Wacky-Jackson's own “lost footage”.
-And then there's the initial landing on Skull Island, scenes of which have been seen in trailers and the first set of production diaries.
-And those disappearing natives is a narrative glitch that needs to have a proper resolution.
+I loved the film at the flicks in its slightly abbreviated three-hour form, and I love it a whole lot more in its full extended version, bolstered by something like fourteen minutes of footage.
+I'm not sure about the slightly dizzy new moment featuring a stoic army officer rallying his troops as their truck speeds towards a comically furry demolition amidst the chaos in New York, but seeing Kong taking out more dumb humans is always fun.
+Now, I know that, critically, it was lauded by all and sundry but, to be honest, I saw this film theatrically with several different groups of people and on every occasion I was the only one that seemed to have enjoyed it.
+The only one.
+Many feel that the film is too long, but I reckon that the three hours plus literally fly by.
+Certainly more so than even the theatrical cuts of the three individual Rings movies ever did.
+I agree that the pacing is uneven - especially compared to the streamlined original, which is the template for that oft-used “rollercoaster-ride” tagline - but the extended edition goes some way to addressing this, whilst being, well, even longer.
+For one thing, we now get that missing Piranhadon sequence, which has the adventurers harassed by the said beast during a raft-crossing of a swamp.
+You could always see quite plainly where this scene was going to be, and the theatrical cut of the movie suffers a lot from of its removal.
+And then there's the initial landing on Skull Island, scenes of which were seen in trailers and the first set of production diaries that Jackson released.
+These and other moments of island esoterica and action are now reinstated.
+Plus, we now get a tremendous new Ceratops-attack sequence which serves as a brutal wake-up call to the adventurers once they have left the (dubious) safety behind the wall to go after the monkey-napped Ann.
+And the moment of audience deception when we realise just how close the rescue party is to Ann at one point is played out with more drama now that it has been slightly extended.
+Those disappearing natives are still a narrative glitch that needs to have a proper resolution, but sadly even the Extended Cut lets this slip by, with them simply fading from the film altogether once we've met Kong.
+Willis O' Brien had his Skull Island King rampage through their village and, in true censor-baiting fashion squash or chow down on many of them.
 And what about how they transport Kong all the way to New York?
 That's the one area where the seventies version wins hands down over all others - a miserable Kong is seen dumped in their hold.
-But still, there will always be those that think King Kong is too sprawling a film.
+Of course, if they had this element covered too, it would only make the movie (and this review) even longer, I suppose.
+But still, there will always be those that think King Kong is too sprawling a film, even in its theatrical interpretation.
+When all said and done, Merian C. Cooper and Ernest B. Schoedsack told exactly the same story in just half the time it takes Jackson to reach the same conclusion and, even in an age when the average length of a movie seems to have shot well over the two-hour mark, this adaptation feels slavishly indulgent with Jackson possibly attempting to wrestle too much into his straining narrative.
 It is perhaps true that it plays a lot better on the small screen, removing all the fidgeting and irritation of being glued to a seat for fear of missing something during a toilet break.
-Whether or not this version of the classic story will be held in such high esteem for years to come is hard to say.
+But whether or not this version of the classic story will be held in such high esteem for years to come is hard to say.
 As Jackson is firm to point out - this is not, and was never meant to be, the definitive telling of the tale.
 But it is still a damn good one.
 He has nailed the sense of adventure, the horror and ferocity of the lost world and brought one of motion pictures' most treasured creatures to brutal, pulverising life.
 Yet he has also retained, and even magnified, his nobility, his grace and his pathos.
 Though one thing is still for certain ... blondes will always be his downfall.

 Our Review Ethos